 Passion with rugby and a keen supporter of Puddletown Rugby Club, having been Secretary and Chairman

 Dr Annetta Minard

-Ben is a Chartered Surveyor and Deputy Estate Director for the Duchy of Cornwall, based in Poundbury, Dorchester for 3 days per week.
-Ben recently joined the Corporation and brings a broad experience of estate management and development, including several years as Development Manager of the Queen Elizabeth Olympic Park, Countryside Properties before this, and part time consultancy roles which ranged from eco-homes developments to facilitating the BIG Lottery’s Community Spaces programme.
+Ben is a Chartered Surveyor and Estate Director for the Duchy of Cornwall, based in Poundbury, Dorchester for 3 days per week.
+Ben brings a wealth of experience in development and estate management, including several years as Development Manager of the Queen Elizabeth Olympic Park, Countryside Properties before this, and part time consultancy roles which ranged from eco-homes developments to facilitating the BIG Lottery’s Community Spaces programme.

 Ben lives with his wife in Falmouth when he is not lodging in the Old Manor House on the Kingston Maurward Estate.

 Vicky is a serving Headteacher who currently chairs the soft federation of schools in Weymouth and Portland known as the Chesil Partnership.

 She lives locally with her husband and daughter.

 A rural Chartered Surveyor, having worked in Dorset on behalf of the farming community for over 35 years.
 Currently Senior Partner of Symonds with overall responsibility for the firm.

 He has had a long career in local government and has worked in Dorchester for 25 years, initially as Finance Manager and then Director of Finance and Health at West Dorset DC.
 Having led on the implementation of the merger of staff supporting the West Dorset, Weymouth and Portland Councils, in 2013 he became Town Clerk at Dorchester Town Council.

 Adrian enjoys village life in rural Dorset with his wife and 2 grown up children.
 He is also a trustee at Age UK Dorchester.